uni-algo/uni-algo/README.md

 // Άλμπερτ
 // Αϊνστάιν

-// For example you need to append or insert a code point or grapheme to a string.
+// For example you need to append or insert a code point or grapheme to a string

-// For append a code point to an UTF-8 string all you need is Convert module. std::string str8 = "🏴󠁧󠁢󠁷󠁬󠁳󠁿👨‍👩‍👧🧙‍♀️"; // These emojis use multiple code points. str8 += uni::utf32to8(std::u32string{U'😺'}); // This emoji use 1 code point.
+// For append a code point to an UTF-8 string all you need is Convert module std::string str8 = "🏴󠁧󠁢󠁷󠁬󠁳󠁿👨‍👩‍👧🧙‍♀️"; // These emojis use multiple code points str8 += uni::utf32to8(std::u32string{U'😺'}); // This emoji use 1 code point

-// But if you need to insert a code point you need break ranges too. auto view = uni::views::grapheme::utf8(str8);
+// But if you need to insert a code point you need break ranges too auto view = uni::views::grapheme::utf8(str8);
-// Insert a code point after 2nd grapheme. auto pos = std::next(view.begin(), 2).begin() - str8.begin();
+// Insert a code point after 2nd grapheme auto pos = std::next(view.begin(), 2).begin() - str8.begin();
-str8.insert(pos, uni::utf32to8(std::u32string{U'😼'})); // This emoji use 1 code point.
+str8.insert(pos, uni::utf32to8(std::u32string{U'😼'})); // This emoji use 1 code point

 // The same way a grapheme can be appended or inserted and of course you don't even need
 // Convert module if your grapheme or a code point is already in UTF-8 encoding.